Why go high-efficiency?

 How much space you’ll need

-Heat pump water heaters work well in most garages and basements in the Northwest.
+Hybrid electric water heaters work well in most garages and basements in the Northwest.
 The water heater will work if the air temperature immediately around the water heater doesn’t drop below freezing, and it will efficiently deliver hot water in temperatures above 37 °F.

 The recovery rate is the number of gallons of hot water a water heater can provide within an hour after being completely drained.
 If you use hot water often throughout the day, look for a water heater with a higher recovery rate.